Hi, I’m Nicole Golden

 I’ve been married for 11 years and have 4 kids.

-My greatest calling is to be a wife and mom.
 I’ve had to learn to lean into my husband’s unconditional love.
-I’ve had to work through the fear and guilt that my children may struggle with mental illness.
-I love my husband and my four kids.
-Make sure you follow me on Instagram – Be warned: We cray.
+I’ve had to work through the fear and guilt that my children may struggle with mental illness…But they are my highest calling.
+Make sure you follow us on Instagram – Be warned: We cray.